Depression-Era Photographs: Worth a Thousand Words

 Throughout the Great Depression, the federal government employed photographers to document the need for New Deal programs and the extent of these programs' successes.
 Today, through the Internet, students can view this record of an era and see for themselves how Americans faced the challenge of those testing times.

-To gain insight into New Deal programs and the experience of Depression-era Americans
+Evaluate New Deal programs and the experiences of Depression-era Americans.

-To recognize the distinction between observation and inference when drawing information from documentary photographs
+Distinguish between observation and inference when drawing information from documentary photographs.